Zywave/booster/src/_areas/design-system/developers/web-components-in-react.md

 <docs-spacer size="small"></docs-spacer>

-### Custom Events and Synthetic Events

-Typically with React you would use `onClick`, `onChange`, or `on<CustomEventType>` to add change handlers for events.
-Web components typically do not provide these properties, so you typically use `addEventListener` and `removeEventListener` to add these change handlers.

-Here is an example showing how you typically write React, but the custom events (in this case `onClose`) will not work properly:
+### Eventing

+With everyday React, you likely have used `onClick`, `onChange`, or `on<CustomEventType>` to add change handlers for events.
+This eventing system is referred to as "Synthetic Events", as it abstracts away built-in DOM events with a React-specific layer. `on<CustomEventType>` works for custom _React_ components, as they operate within the walls of React.

+Contrast this behavior with web components, which do not expose properties for every emitted event.
+React's synthetic event system won't work out of the box in this situation, as React can't write custom hooks for every event name that could possibly be dispatched.
+As a result, you are required to use `addEventListener` and `removeEventListener` to manage these change handlers on the actual DOM element.
+The React event ergnomics are gone.

+Let's dive into an example, to help illustrate the issue.
+Here, we'd like to respond to the `close` event emitted by `zui-dialog`.

 ```jsx
 function BrokenEvents() {